Find a local pick your own farm here!

 New!
 We just went live with our latest website, FunFactoryTours.com - As they name implies, you can find a fun factory tour, including chocolate, automobiles, historical forts and sites, famous buildings, Active Federal facilities even fun geology: like fossils and volcanic areas

-Note: Beware the copycat websites like the one that stole our name and uses .farm extension: they copied my work and do NOT even update the info!
+Note: Beware Google's AI search answers - it MAKES UP NONSENSE.
+Also beware the copycat websites like the one that stole our name and uses .farm extension: they copied my work and do NOT even update the info!
 I make updates EVERY day.
-They use tech tricks to get higher rankings, but have many more inaccuracies and out-dated info.
 Obviously, I cannot check every farm every day, but I do check as many as I can every day, and respond to all requests.
 They don't.
 Don't support the scammers!

 Remember to always check with the farm's own website or Facebook page before you go - or call or email them if they don't have a website or Facebook page.
 Conditions at the farms and crops can change literally overnight, so if you want to avoid a wasted trip out there - check with the farm directly before you go!
 And if you know of any farms I missed and want to add a farm, please let me know!
 I'm making updates for this year as fast as I can - if you find anything out-of-date, wrong or not working - please let me know!
 This website is supported by purchases you make through the links to products on Amazon.
 As an Amazon Associate I earn from qualifying purchases.
 This allows me to continue to maintain the website and make improvements!

-What's in season in March 2024, and other timely information:
+What's in season in June 2025, and other timely information:

-Notes for March 2024: Spring is here!
+Notes for June 2025: Spring is here!
 Strawberry season is here.
 It started in February in Florida, Texas, southern California and a few other areas of the Deep South; then March along the Gulf coast, April in the Deep South and west coast, May through much of the country, and June in northern areas.
 Blueberries are next, about a month later.
 Of course, cool weather crops, like Rhubarb, asparagus and greens should be available almost everywhere.
-Check your area's copy calendar (see this page) and call your local farms for seasonal updates.
+Check your area's crop calendar (see this page) and call your local farms for seasonal updates.

 You may also be interested in finding a local: